Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • When John first came into counseling, he told me, “God can’t want me to stay in this marriage.
 It’s against everything He’s given me.
 It hinders the career He’s given me, the friends He’s given me, the talents He’s given me.
 It’s against everything He’s given me for fun.
 Everything.
 How could He possibly want me to be married to that woman?
 How?
 It just doesn’t make sense.”

-Are you doing things that you know to run contrary to the Word of God but justifying them?
-Or do you feel in some way outside God’s law?
+I need to say one more thing though, in case you are the one who is caught up in rationalizing that which is contrary to God’s ways.
+Please look seriously at your behavior.
+Are you doing things, which you know run contrary to the Word of God but you are justifying them?
+Do you feel in some way outside God’s law?
 It’s easy to do.
-After all, God loves us and promises to never leave or forsake us.
-And since this includes when we fall ingot sin, it’ easy to believe that whatever we do, we’ll remain in God’s graces.
+It’s easy to believe that whatever we do, we’ll remain in God’s graces.
 Are you counting on that right now?
-Remember, James 1:15b says quite pointedly, when you yield to sin, it leads to death.
+Remember, James 1:15 says quite pointedly, when you yield to sin, it leads to death.
 Separation.
 Brokenness.

 (Psalm 51:10).